sanghyun-son/EDSR-PyTorch/README.md

  image showing what a residual connection is

  **Leaky ReLU and PreLU**

 Here we look at the effects of the activation function, as default activation function we used ReLU(x) = max(x,0) and we compare the performance of of RelU with LeakyReLU and the parametric ReLu, PReLU.

 ![alt-text-1](/figs/leakyrelu.png)![alt-text-2](/figs/prelu.png)

 The parameter 'a' in the PReLU activation is a learnable pararamter for each feature map.

  ![](/figs/leakyvsprelu.png)

+ First of all, notice that the results here are not as good as in the others experiments.
+This can be easily explained, due to an unfortunate error the patch size in this experiment is 196 and not 96 as in the other experiment, thus the quality of the SR image is worse.
+ But we can still compare the performance of the networks and we clearly see that

  **effect of deeper and wider network**
  ""